fkretlow/figurato/README.md

 i | modifier for [italic numbers](#italic-numbers)

 #### Layers
+Figures are automatically stacked from top to bottom, following these rules:
+- Each layer/row can contain at most one number and one quality (accidental/slash).
+- If a character doesn’t fit into the current row, it’s automatically placed in the next row.
-Figures are automatically stacked from top to bottom.
-If you need to skip a layer type `,`.
+- If you need to advance to the next layer although the next character would still fit into the current row, type `,`.

 <img src="docs/layers.svg" alt="layers" height="100">

+#### Vertical alignment
 There are two versions of the font, Figurato and FiguratoB.
 They work identically except for the vertical alignment of the figures.
 In figures that are set with Figurato the topmost lines are vertically aligned, whereas with FiguratoB the bottommost lines are vertically aligned.
 Figurato is suited for figured bass indications below the staff, whereas FiguratoB works best for indications above the staff.
 <img src="docs/FiguratoB.svg" alt="layers" height="150">

 #### Accidentals
-By default accidentals are placed *to the right of the preceding number.* If you want an accidental to be placed to the left of the following number separate it from the preceding number with `,` unless the position is clear from the context.
+By default accidentals are placed *to the right of the preceding number.* If you want an accidental to be placed to the left of the following number separate it from the preceding number with `,` unless the preceding row is full anyway.
 <img src="docs/accidentalsLeftRight.svg" alt="accidentals" height="100">

 As you can see accidentals can be placed both to the left and to the right of numbers in the same figure.
 Just type away.
 If something doesn’t look like you expect your input is probably ambiguous: insert `,` to make things clear.
 <img src="docs/accidentalsAmbiguity.svg" alt="accidentals" height="100">

-If you need a single accidental separate it with `,` unless – again – the position is clear from the context.
+If you need a single accidental separate it with `,` unless – again – the preceding row is full anyway.
 <img src="docs/accidentalsSingle.svg" alt="accidentals" height="100">

 #### Slashed numbers and dashes
 If you need a slashed number, type `/` or `+` after the number.
+Both `/` and `+` work with all slasheable numbers (2, 4, 5, 6, 7 and 9).
 If you need a dash type `-` (hyphen), `–` (endash) or `d`.
 Note that typing a hyphen will advance the position during lyric input in Dorico and Finale.
 <img src="docs/slashed.svg" alt="slashed figures" height="100">